Flakster/Vegan-delights/README.md

 5. Install dependencies with npm install.

-6. Open your web browser and then open the index.html local file that was copied to the proyect folder

-7. execute npm run build
+6. Execute npm run build.
+The site will be loaded in your default browser

 ## See a live demo [Here](https://optimistic-galileo-9c3d72.netlify.app/)